Need a shoe that’s dressy? Casual? Cool? Versatile?

-Luxury loafer brands to know in 2020
+Luxury loafer brands to know

 To equip you for your search, we want to discuss a few of the top luxury brands for loafers.
 Many brands offer a men’s loafer, but we tried to narrow down a few brands that offer multiple great loafer options.

 As one of the originators of the classic men’s loafer, Gucci continues to innovate and design creative yet classic loafers.
 They offer everything from the original loafer to modern takes on the classic design with thoughtful accents.

 Another one of the original creators of the loafer, G.H.
 Bass continues to give you classic designs that seamlessly intertwine with the life of any modern gentleman.

 This British design house always aims to delight, and they do not disappoint with their men’s loafers offerings.
 With its sleek loafer designs with intricate details, Ted Baker proves to be a winning destination for loafers.